omega8cc/redis/README.txt

 If you need to differenciate multiple sites using the same Redis instance and database, you will need to specify a prefix for your site cache entries.

+Important note: most people don't need that feature since that when no prefix is specified, the Redis module will attempt to use the a hash of the database credentials in order to provide a multisite safe default behavior.
+This means that the module will also safely work in CLI scripts.

 Cache prefix configuration attemps to use a unified variable accross contrib backends that support this feature.
 This variable name is 'cache_prefix'.